bathos/Ecmascript-Sublime/README.md

 ## SublimeText Symbols

 A Sublime syntax definition involves more than the definition proper.
-These other items use the tmPreferences format to describe how automatic identation works, as well as how the "symbol list" is populated.
+These other items use the tmPreferences format to describe how automatic indentation works, as well as how the "symbol list" is populated.

 If you haven’t used Sublime symbol navigation before, I recommend checking it